grassrootseconomics/org-website/content/Blog/cic-training.md

 Author: Will Ruddick
 Date: Jul 11, 2020
 Slug: cic-training

-modified

-: Jul 13, 2020
+Modified: Jul 13, 2020
 Summary: The end effect is that communities have a way to create their own credit systems for supporting themselves responsibly with both social and

 **Response:**